alexjcalvillo/weekend-chal-4-react-gallery/README.md

 ## Usage

 1. Load up the application and begin exploring!
 2. Listed are gallery items for you to view and find descriptions pertaining to their photo.
+Click directly on the photo, or try clicking the zoom button!
 3. If you like the photo, drop a like on it!
 Your likes will add up with the viewers like you!

 ## Built With